linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 12 Historical Simulation and Extreme Value Theory.md

 <table><tr><td>Scenario Number</td><td>Adjusted Loss (000s)</td></tr><tr><td>405</td><td>1005.299</td></tr><tr><td>397</td><td>545.326</td></tr><tr><td>289</td><td>532.875</td></tr><tr><td>424</td><td>517.985</td></tr><tr><td>427</td><td>517.195</td></tr><tr><td>326</td><td>461.734</td></tr><tr><td>103</td><td>452.468</td></tr><tr><td>288</td><td>400.709</td></tr><tr><td>102</td><td>380.790</td></tr><tr><td>…</td><td>…</td></tr><tr><td>…</td><td>…</td></tr><tr><td>…</td><td>…</td></tr></table>

 Table 12.9 shows the ranked adjusted losses.
-The one-day  $99\%$  VaR is  $517,195, and the one-day expected shortfall is$ 650,354.
+The one-day  $99\%$  VaR is  \$517,195, and the one-day expected shortfall is\$ 650,354.

 # 12.3.4 Bootstrap Method

 The bootstrap method is a variation on the basic historical simulation approach, aimed at calculating a confidence interval for VaR (current or stressed).
 It involves creating a set of changes in the portfolio value based on historical movements in market variables in the usual way.
 We then sample with replacement from these changes to create many new similar data sets.
 We calculate the VaR for each of the new data sets.
 Our  $95\%$  confidence interval for VaR is the range between the 2.5 percentile point and the 97.5 percentile point of the distribution of the VaRs calculated from the data sets.

 Suppose, for example, that we have 500 days of data.
 We could sample with replacement 500,000 times from the data to obtain 1,000 different sets of 500 days of data.
 We calculate the VaR for each set.
 We then rank the VaRs.
-Suppose that the 25th largest VaR is  $5.3 million and the 975th largest VaR is$ 8.9 million.
-The 95\% confidence interval for VaR is $5.3 million to $8.9 million.
+Suppose that the 25th largest VaR is  \$5.3 million and the 975th largest VaR is\$ 8.9 million.
+The 95\% confidence interval for VaR is \$5.3 million to \$8.9 million.
 Usually, the width of the confidence interval calculated for VaR using the bootstrap method is less than that calculated using the procedure in Section 12.2.

 # 12.4 Computational Issues